chaitjo/geometric-rna-design/README.md

 python scripts/process_data.py
 ```

-Each RNA will be processed into the following format (most of the metadata is optional for simply using gRNAde:
+Each RNA will be processed into the following format (most of the metadata is optional for simply using gRNAde):
 ```
 {
     'sequence'                   # RNA sequence as a string